 - To help reduce personal risk of infection all farm staff and farm school students should:

-- Wear a mask when physical distancing cannot be maintained and refrain from touching the mask.
+- Wear a mask in common areas and when physical distancing cannot be maintained.

 - Wash hands often with soap and water for at least 20 seconds.